foreverphoenix/the-phoenix-flavour/content/lotf/Introduction/_index.md

 **Legends of the Frost** can only be installed via [Wabbajack](https://www.wabbajack.org/#/).
 There is no manual guide.

+> The latest version of the .NET 5.0 Runtime is required for the mod Scrambled Bugs.
+Please download it from the [official website](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) and install it before installing LOTF.

 - To properly set up Skyrim SE for LOTF, [follow these instructions](/wj/wj-sse/game-setup/).
 - To install LOTF through Wabbajack, [follow these instructions](/wj/wj-sse/list-installation/).